 Wear old, stained clothing and scuffed shoes for yard-work or painting.

-Or, you can follow this link to learn a few other creative ways to reuse old clothing, old underwear, and bras.
+You can follow this link to learn a few other creative ways to reuse old clothing, old underwear, and bras.

-But, if you just can’t get behind repurposing your clothing, the next best options are below—and they don't include throwing your clothes in the trash.
+I you just can’t get behind repurposing your clothing, the next best options are below—and they don't include throwing your clothes in the trash.

 Option Two: Recycle!